iotaledger/one-click-tangle/hornet-private-net/README_AWS.md

 # Private Tangle Cryptographic materials, identities and addresses:

-Once the process finishes the following files should have been created for you:
+Once the process finishes the following files should have been created for you as enumerated below.

+The P2P identities that can be used to peer these Nodes with other Nodes:

 * `coo.identity.txt`.
 The P2P identity of the Coordinator.
 * `node1.identity.txt`.
 The P2P identity of the node1.
 * `spammer.identity.txt`.
 The P2P identity of the Spammer.

-The P2P identities can be used to peer these Nodes with other Nodes.
+The address that holds all the IOTAs and its corresponding keys:

 * `key-pair.txt`.
 The Ed25519 Key pair corresponding to the address that holds all the IOTAs.
 * `address.txt`.
 The address that holds all IOTAs initially.

+The Coordinator's cryptographic materials:

 * `coo-milestones-key-pair.txt`.
 The Ed25519 key pair used by the Coordinator to sign milestones.
 Keep it safe!
 * `coo-milestones-public-key.txt`.
 The Ed25519 public key that can be used to verify Coordinator's milestones.

-* `snapshots/private-tangle/full_snapshot.bin` The initial Private Tangle snapshot.
+The initial Private Tangle snapshot:

+* `snapshots/private-tangle/full_snapshot.bin`.
 It contains just one IOTA address that is holding all IOTAs.